Local Limits of Small World Networks

 \subsubsection{\( k \)-Fuzz structures}

-To construct a \textbf{Full \( k \)-Fuzz}, start with a Full $k$-path and, for each node in the network, consider its \( k \) outgoing ring edges.
-Keep each edge independently with probability $1-\phi$, and rewire it with probability \( \phi \).
-Upon rewiring, the outgoing shortcut connects to the root of a new Full \( k \)-Fuzz, thereby initiating a new independent process of Full $k$-Fuzz construction.
-Additionally, each node has \( \text{Poi}(k \times \phi) \) incoming shortcuts,\footnote{\( \text{Poi}(k \times \phi) \) is a Poisson-distributed random variable} where the other endpoint of each of these incoming edges connects to the root of a \textit{Reduced \( k \)-Fuzz}.
-The \textbf{Reduced $k$-Fuzz} differs only in that the construction starts from a Reduced $k$-Path.
-The processes for rewiring and connecting shortcuts remain identical.
-Finally, the graph is made undirected by treating all edges as bidirectional.
+A \textbf{Full $k$-Fuzz} is obtained by starting from a Full $k$-Path and, for each node, independently keeping each outgoing ring edge with probability $1-\phi$ or rewiring it with probability $\phi$.
+Each rewired edge becomes a shortcut to the root of a new Full $k$-Fuzz, producing an independent recursive copy.
+In addition, each node receives $\text{Poi}(\phi k)$ incoming shortcuts, each connecting to the root of a \emph{Reduced $k$-Fuzz}.
+The \textbf{Reduced $k$-Fuzz} is defined analogously but starts from a Reduced $k$-Path (see Figure~\ref{full-k-fuzz}).

-Let \( WS(\phi,k) \) denote the measure in the space of rooted graphs that describe the Full \( k \)-Fuzz process above.
+Let \( WS(\phi,k) \) denote the measure in the space of rooted graphs that describes the Full \( k \)-Fuzz process above.
 Our first main result formally establishes $WS(\phi,k)$ as the local limit of $WS(n,\phi,k)$.